Thomasims/NetDebug/README.md

 This allows you to debug (place breakpoints, step through code, ..) a Garry's Mod server using the debugger interface in VSCode.

-***The following information is not fool-proof and assumes a basic understanding of
+***The following information is not fool-proof and assumes a basic understanding of some concepts***

 # Building
 There are 3 main parts to this project: